xpack-3rd-party/boost-ut-xpack/README.md

 The project is hosted on GitHub as [xpack-3rd-party/boost-ut-xpack](https://github.com/xpack-3rd-party/boost-ut-xpack).

+Note: the v1.1.8-2 xPack release includes the upstream v1.1.8 release from 03 Aug 2020 and all new commits up to 01 Feb 2022.

 ## Maintainer info

 This page is addressed to developers who plan to include this package